The 10 Best Cities to Invest in Commercial Real Estate Today

 5. Charlotte.
 The longtime financial services hub is now a tech nexus, named the nation’s top tech town by the CompTIA training organization.
 Charlotte is also a power in energy and healthcare.
 The scenic surroundings make North Carolina a millennial magnet.
 Origin’s 2014 and 2015 investments within the University Research Park attracted tenants like Duke Energy, Red Ventures and Web.com.
 Cambridge Corporate Center sold after just four years, indicating continued high office real estate demand.

 4. Orlando.
 Aerospace and defense contractors such as Lockheed Martin, Siemens and Northrop Grumman—supported by NASA and the University of Central Florida—are leading a broad-based economic expansion.
-Tourism, biotech and financial services all contribute to commercial and multifamily real estate demand, which is why we hope to enter this market in the future.
+Tourism, biotech and financial services all contribute to commercial and multifamily real estate demand, which is why we will begin investing here.

 3. Houston.
 This city of 2.3 million could replace Chicago within a decade as the nation’s third most populous city.
 Houston’s economy is more than oil production, as indicated by Origin’s 2012 investment in a surgical center that resold in four years at a 25% internal rate of return.
 With a rebound in the energy sector and strength in healthcare and banking, private equity real estate investment will benefit from the absence of institutional investors who left Houston with the oil bust.